nccgroup/pcap-burp/README.md

-This project provides a Burp Suite extension for importing and passively scanning Pcap files with Burp.
+This project provides a Burp Suite extension for importing and passively scanning Pcap/Pcapng files with Burp.
 It can be used in cases where a HTTP client does not support proxying but it would be useful to scan, inspect or replay the HTTP traffic using Burp.

 Building from Source (optional)
 -------------------------------
-The Ant build file will produce a consolidated jar in the dist/lib directory.
+The Ant "dist" target will produce a consolidated jar in the dist/lib directory.

 Installation
 ------------